dataesr/atlas-opendata/README.md

 ## 3. Run the notebook `3_opendata_atlas_total_etablissements.ipynb`

-- Run the notebook step by step, including all code details, using the 'établissement' level, which is much more granular.
+- Run the notebook step by step, including all code details, using the "établissement" level, which is much more granular.